inasafe/inasafe-doc/README.md

 InaSAFE Documentation
 =====================

-The InaSAFE Documentation is scheduled to be built every 8 hours.
-!!!
-Pdf versions of the manual are available here: http://inasafe.org/pdf/
+PDF versions of the Documentation are available here: http://inasafe.org/pdf/

 Tools you need to install, if you want to work on the documentation
 -------------------------------------------------------------------